samyak0101/SwiftPlay/README.md

   - `S`: Speed up by 0.1x (customizable)
   - `,`: Reset to 1.0x (customizable key)
   - `.`: Set to 10.0x (customizable key and value)
+- Site memory: Automatically remembers your preferred speed for each website
 - Fully customizable shortcuts - change keys and speed increments to your preference
 - Clean popup UI with one-click speed selection
 - Always see your current speed in the extension badge